pythonthesnek/simple-login-python-script/README.md

 ## Description
-the scope of this script is to be used as a base or a proof of concept.
+the scope of this script is to be used as a base for another project but I created it just for fun.

-Because the main contributor (@pythonthesnek) in this repository is bad at programming, please don't take the code too seriously.
+Because I am bad at programming, please don't take the code too seriously.